hydro-informatics/hydro-informatics.github.io/_sources/get-started/others.md

 (octave)=
 ## GNU Octave (Matlab&reg; alternative)
-*Matlab*&reg; is nowadays established as one of the leading tools in science and engineering.
+*Matlab*&reg; still is one of the leading tools in science and engineering.
 However, license fees and its proprietary nature limit the use of *Matlab*&reg; to privileged entities and users.
 The good news is that there is a remedy in the shape of [GNU Octave](https://www.gnu.org/software/octave/). *GNU Octave* and *Matlab*&reg; use very similar syntax and `.m` files can be run with both programs.
-If error messages occur by running a `.m` file with *GNU Octave*, make sure to load relevant packages at the top of the script (this is one of the major differences between *GNU Octave* and *Matlab*&reg;).
+If error messages occur by running a `.m` file with GNU Octave, make sure to load relevant packages at the top of the script (this is one of the major differences between *GNU Octave* and *Matlab*&reg;).
 For example:

 ```
 pkg load io